 Can I Give Human Painkillers To Pets?

-You should never give human painkillers to pets as they are designed and formulated for human use.
-This means to use human medicine for an animal can have extreme – and even fatal – side effects.
+You should never give human painkillers to pets.
+They are specifically designed and formulated for human use.
+Using human medicine on an animal can have extreme – and even fatal – side effects.

 As pet owners, it can be heartbreaking to see our furry friends in pain, and it’s only natural to want to help ease their suffering.
 After all, when people are in pain, it’s easy to offer up a spare couple of tablets here or there to help ease that headache or stomach pain, so why can’t we do the same with our pets?

-If your pet needs pain relief, your vet will evaluate their needs and prescribe a painkiller that is safe for them to use and the appropriate dosage and amount for their treatment.
-You should always follow your vet's advice when it comes to medication for your pet.
+If your pet needs pain relief, your vet will evaluate their needs and prescribe a safe painkiller, along with the appropriate dosage and duration for their treatment.

-Giving paracetamol or any other human-intended medicine when not strictly specified by a veterinary professional, can lead to you poisoning your pet and may also prove fatal.
 Under certain circumstances, a vet may prescribe paracetamol to dogs.
-Dogs, however, require different doses than humans and, therefore, giving dogs human paracetamol doses can be extremely toxic.
-Moreover, some human paracetamol contains additives e.g, artificial sweeteners, that may also be poisonous to dogs.
+Dogs, however, require different doses than humans; therefore, giving dogs human paracetamol doses can be highly toxic.
+Moreover, some human paracetamol contains additives, e.g., artificial sweeteners, that may also be poisonous to dogs.

 Dogs need upwards of 250mg per kg for a lethal dose, although this can vary depending on breed and other individual factors.
 A 100-150mg per kg dose is enough to cause symptoms of poisoning, so while they are less sensitive to the drug than cats, it doesn’t mean it’s alright to give it to them.

-In some cases, a vet may prescribe acetaminophen ( paracetamol) for your dog, especially if other registered veterinary painkillers can’t be used.
-This might be the case with dogs suffering severe renal failure or dogs who are pregnant.
-That said, your vet will be the one to prescribe the medication and the dosage and advise you on how to administer the treatment.
+Sometimes, a vet may prescribe acetaminophen (paracetamol) for your dog, primarily if other registered veterinary painkillers can’t be used.
+This might be the case with dogs suffering severe renal failure or pregnant dogs.

-You should never give Ibuprofen to your pet under any circumstances.
-Ibuprofen is a commonly available painkiller for humans used to treat inflammation and pain, but is not suitable for pets and can be toxic to both dogs and cats.
-Just one 200mg Ibruprofen tablet is enough to cause a rapid toxic reaction in a cat or small dog which can seriously damage their liver and kidneys.
+Ibuprofen is a commonly available painkiller for humans used to treat inflammation and pain, but it is not suitable for pets and can be toxic to both dogs and cats.
+Just one 200mg Ibuprofen tablet is enough to cause a rapid toxic reaction in a cat or small dog, which can seriously damage their liver and kidneys.

 Even if you have been prescribed aspirin for your adult dog, you must only give the dosage as stated by your vet.
 Human medications do not have the same effect on pets as they do on humans, and a single 320mg Aspirin tablet can be toxic to a 5kg dog and even cause stomach ulcers if given without food.